Introduction: Writing a blog post

 Merge that thing!

-Once you’re happy with what you’ve written, you can submit a pull request on the website repository and we will take a look and review it when we are able.
+Once you’re happy with what you’ve written, you can submit a pull request on the website repository and we will review and merge it.

-For those who are interested in making their own, the source files for the following cover artworks have been placed in the /content/blog/images/pine64_banners/source_files
+The source files for the following cover images have been placed in the /content/blog/images/pine64_banners/source_files

 folder.
 Make sure to not overwrite the originals.